 Personal money going into a business can be treated as equity (i.e. an investment) or as a loan that must be paid back by the business.

 In general, if you are organized as an LLC, sole proprietorship, or partnership, it’s best to invest personal money and increase your equity in the business.
 Why?
 Because equity makes for a stronger balance sheet than a loan.
 Howard Rosen says banks and vendors prefer to work with businesses that have more equity than loans.
-Banks in particular want to make sure they get paid first in the event of a default, so they don’t like seeing a lot of other loans on your balance sheet.
+Banks in particular want to make sure they get paid first in the event of a default, so they don’t like seeing other loans on your balance sheet.
+Additionally, if you loan your business money then you must charge it interest and pay personal taxes on the interest you earn.

 Equity investments in a business are not taxable, says Micah Fraim, a Roanoke, Virginia-based CPA who offers tax, bookkeeping, and advisory services for small businesses.
 Taxable income arises only if there is revenue or sales of some kind.
-If you put your personal savings into your business, for example, that doesn’t count as income.
-That is simply an owner investing in the company.
-It’s not considered income, so it won’t be taxed.
+If you put your personal savings into your business, for example, the business won’t treat the investment as income.
+That is simply an owner investing in the company, and the taxes owed by the business won’t be changed by your investment.

 If you put personal money into a corporation, you may want to consider treating it as a loan instead of as equity.
 If you invest money into a C corporation as equity, it’s impossible to get it back without taxation because taking the investment out of the corporation is treated as a taxable dividend.
 Even for an S corporation, money taken out in excess of what you put into the company is taxable.